Western culture

-Western culture continued to develop during the Middle Ages as reforms triggered by the medieval renaissances, the influence of the Islamic world via Al-Andalus and Sicily (including the transfer of technology from the East, and Latin translations of Arabic texts on science and philosophy by Greek and Hellenic-influenced Islamic philosophers), and the Italian Renaissance as Greek scholars fleeing the fall of Constantinople brought ancient Greek and Roman texts back to central and western Europe.
+The Early Middle Ages, after the fall of the Western Roman Empire, were characterized by depopulation, deurbanization, and the collapse of long-distance trade, as Europe suffered hundreds of years of raids and invasions from Vikings, Muslims, and Magyars from the north, south and east.
+Following that long period of war and instability, however, medieval Europe experienced gradual improvements, including several medieval renaissances.
+12th-century Latin translations brought ancient Greek and Roman texts back to central and western Europe from the Islamic world and helped medieval scholasticism to grow and thrive.
 Medieval Christianity is credited with creating the modern university, the modern hospital system, scientific economics, and natural law (which would later influence the creation of international law).
-European culture developed a complex range of philosophy, medieval scholasticism, mysticism and Christian and secular humanism, setting the stage for the Protestant Reformation in the 16th century, which fundamentally altered religious and political life.
-Led by figures like Martin Luther, Protestantism challenged the authority of the Catholic Church and promoted ideas of individual freedom and religious reform, paving the way for modern notions of personal responsibility and governance.
+During the Renaissance, the rise of humanism, the spread of the movable type printing press, the encounter with the Americas and the advance of the Reformation each transformed European culture.

-The Enlightenment in the 17th and 18th centuries shifted focus to reason, science, and individual rights, influencing revolutions across Europe and the Americas and the development of modern democratic institutions.
-Enlightenment thinkers advanced ideals of political pluralism and empirical inquiry, which, together with the Industrial Revolution, transformed Western society.
+The Scientific Revolution and the Enlightenment of the 17th and 18th centuries advanced ideals of empirical inquiry, political pluralism and individual rights.
+These ideas influenced revolutions across Europe and the Americas, spurred the development of modern democratic institutions and, together with the Industrial Revolution, transformed Western society.
 In the 19th and 20th centuries, the influence of Enlightenment rationalism continued with the rise of secularism and liberal democracy, while the Industrial Revolution fueled economic and technological growth.
 The expansion of civil rights and the decline of religious authority marked significant cultural shifts.
 Tendencies that have come to define modern Western societies include the concept of political pluralism, individualism, prominent subcultures or countercultures, and increasing cultural syncretism resulting from globalization and immigration.